Heliostat in der Sonne

 Helibo

-Heliostat field operation optimisation for tower systems for solar power and hydrogen generation
+Heliostat field operating optimisation for tower systems for solar power and hydrogen generation

-The aim of the HELIBO project is the reduction of costs for solar thermally produced electricity through technical developments that improve the efficiency of heliostat fields in operation.
-Measures, in particular improved measurement and control technology for the heliostats, have significant potential to increase the utilisation of the mirror surface and future installations by an estimated 10 - 15 %.
+The aim of the HELIBO project is to reduce the cost of solar-thermally generated electricity through technical developments to improve the efficiency of heliostat fields in operation.
+Measures, in particular improved measurement, control and regulation technology for the heliostats, have significant potential to increase the utilisation of the mirror surface and future enclosures by 10 - 15 % are expected.

-The Solar-Institute Jülich has the research goal of improving the tracking accuracy of two-axis tracking heliostats with a novel, precise and fast online control method based on laser technology.
-In this patented online control method, laser beams are emitted from a central position onto a mirror that is to be measured.
-The beams reflected from the mirror become visible to cameras due to scattering processes in the atmosphere and are photographed.
-In order to determine the orientation of the heliostat, the photos are automatically analysed with an evaluation algorithm.
-The correction of the orientation for the heliostat in the azimuth and zenith angle is then calculated.
+The Solar Institute Jülich has the research goal of improving the tracking accuracy of two-axis tracking heliostats with a new, precise and fast online control method based on laser technology.
+With this patented online control method, laser beams are emitted from a central position onto a mirror to be measured.
+Due to scattering processes in the atmosphere, the beams reflected by the mirror become visible to cameras and are photographed.
+To determine the orientation of the heliostat, the photos are automatically analysed using an evaluation algorithm and the correction of the orientation for the heliostat in the azimuth and zenith angle is calculated.

-In the project, a prototype laser system with tracking will be manufactured, according to the requirements developed by the SIJ, by a project partner in order to carry out the tests in the heliostat field.
-The prototype should make it possible to measure a small group of heliostats in an automated way.
+In the project, a prototype of a laser system with tracking will be produced by a project partner in accordance with the requirements developed by the SIJ in order to carry out the tests in the heliostat field.
+The prototype should make it possible to measure a small group of heliostats automatically.

-• German Aerospace Center e.
-V. - Institute of Solar Research.
+• German Aerospace Centre - Institute for Solar Research

 • CSP Services GmbH